IntelliTruck – Zero Emission Garbage Disposal Truck Concept

 The trash trucks mostly operate within the busy urban areas, and have a limited drive out to rid themselves of their loads, so the average range for these trucks is also quite limited per load.

 Based on the technology George Gaffoglio had developed, Cor Steenstra came up with a design which featured a more narrow cab with a central driving position, making this vehicle one of the best dump trailers in the market, it definitely has some great potential when it comes to garbage hauling.
 This would allow the driver/operator to precisely oversee operations on either side of his vehicle.
 The narrow cab also will allow for more easy maneuvering around tight corners and in congested urban areas by reducing the space the vehicle needs to corner.
 The large round glass surface combined with the front lift construction allows the operator clear visibility while taking care of the larger business containers.

 On both sides of the vehicles are retractable clamp arms which slide up a rail to take care of the smaller home containers.

 The batteries are housed behind the front axle to offer a central center of gravity for a more stable operation, and drive the powerful centrally mounted electric power train.
 An option for 4 and even 6 in-wheel motors is also available, which is great news for those companies that offer waste disposal services and would like to scale up.
 Both front and rear wheels are fully covered to enhance the impression of cleanliness and friendliness with which this vehicle can quietly operate within highly populated areas.
+You can also avail or add a fixed neck lowboy to upgrade your trailer.
 If you are interested on this type of car, check these garbage truck sales online!